 4.2 Functional division between AS and NAS in Idle mode

 Table 1 presents the functional division between UE non-access stratum (NAS) and UE access stratum (AS) in idle mode.
-The NAS part is specified in [5] and the AS part in the present document.
+The NAS part is specified in 3GPP TS 23.122 [5] and the AS part in the present document.